Rorschach1989/nfm/README.md

 ```shell
 python experiment_metabric_fn.py
 ```
+For evaluations on other datasets, check the usage of ``nfm.datasets.SurvivalDataset``.
+Specifically, replace ``SurvivalDataset.metabric`` with other dataset configurations, and the rest of the codes require almost no change.

 Note that the preprocessing routine in the paper is slightly different from the standard routine in ``pycox`` package